JarvanMo/ExoVideoView/README.md

         />

 ```
-The ExoPlayerView provide 3 modes to resize your video: fit ,  fit_width , fit_height
+The ExoVideoView provide 3 modes to resize your video: fit ,  fit_width , fit_height
 and none.

 We can play a video just like:
 ```java
    videoView.play(mediaSource);
 ```
-The ExoPlayerView will create SimpleExoPlayer by itself if we play mediaSource.
+The ExoVideoView will create SimpleExoPlayer by itself if we play mediaSource.
 Actually, you can set a player by yourself;
 ```java
     videoView.setPlayer(player);